Rukundo-Bahati/To-Do-List_Dapp/README.md

 To-do List DApp
 Overview
-This project is a decentralized To-do List application (DApp) built for a Web3 homework assignment.
+This project is a decentralized To-do List application (DApp).
 It uses Ethereum smart contracts to manage tasks on the blockchain, with a frontend for user interaction.
 The smart contract is written in Solidity, deployed using Truffle and Ganache, and the frontend is built with HTML, JavaScript, Web3.js, Tailwind CSS, and Font Awesome.
 Users can connect their MetaMask wallet, add tasks, and view them, with all data stored on the blockchain.
 Features

 Create tasks via a Solidity smart contract.